• Skip to primary navigation

 Red Lentils served in 3 bowls over rice and topped with cilantro

 If you want a quick and satisfying vegan dinner for weeknights, you have come to the right place.
-Just some basic ingredients, onions, tomatoes and spices, make this red lentil curry an easy dinner.
-Cook rice pot-in-pot along with the lentils and you have a whole meal ready in one go!
+Just some basic ingredients, such as onions, tomatoes, and spices, make this red lentil curry an easy dinner.
+Cook rice pot-in-pot along with the lentils, and you will have a whole meal ready in one go!

 What are lentils?